Molecular markers - computer practicals

 ClustalX - sequence alignment software, installation necessary

-BioEdit - simple alignment viewer/editor with many other functions, installation necessary
+BioEdit - simple alignment viewer/editor with many other functions, installation

 RC - reverse-complement maker, just run the exe file